dinfuehr/dinfuehr-hugo/content/blog/dora-rust.md

 ```

 Dora is a custom-language with similarities to languages like Java, Kotlin and Rust (for Rust it is only syntactical).
-Most important: Dora is statically-typed and garbage collected.
+Most importantly: Dora is statically-typed and garbage collected.
 Dora is still missing a lot, I planned to add more but writing a JIT is more than enough work.
-Instead of adding more syntactic sugar, I preferred to implement features that are more interesting to implement in the JIT.
+Instead of adding more syntactic sugar, I preferred to implement features that were more interesting to implement in the JIT.

 Nevertheless Dora alredy has quite a large number of features.
 This are the supported primitive types: `bool`, `byte`, `char`, `int`, `long`, `float`, `double`.